 The employer provides opportunities to apply theory to everyday business challenges, to further develop skills, and to network with professionals in the industry.
-The employer is expected to spend sufficient time supervising the student to ensure that the objectives of the practicum agreement are met.
-The supervisor is expected to periodically evaluate the student and to meet and coordinate with the campus Internship Coordinator (Coordinator) when planned or called upon to do so.
+The employer is expected to spend sufficient time supervising the student to ensure that the objectives of the internship agreement are met.
+The supervisor is expected to periodically evaluate the student and to meet and coordinate with the campus Internship Coordinator when planned or called upon to do so.

 There is no obligation on the part of the business to pay the student.
-Traditionally, practica are paid in some industries; in others, they are not.
+Traditionally, internships are paid in some industries; in others, they are not.
 Applications to list an internship should indicate whether or not there is intent to pay.
 If the issue of pay is not addressed in the internship description, questions may be directed to the Coordinator.
 Because many students must work in order to afford tuition and living costs, paid experiences tend to be highly appealing.

-It has been established that students who are earning practicum credit(s) are NOT employees of the university.
+It has been established that students who are earning internship credit(s) are NOT employees of the university.
 The university is prohibited from accepting any liability for the acts, omissions, and conduct of the students and is prohibited from providing coverage with State Accident Insurance, liability insurance, or workers' compensation insurance.
 Because this is a legal issue, no definitive answer can be provided; however, prudence would argue that the employer should at least provide workers' compensation coverage.

 Students are expected to apply for an internship just as if they were applying for an actual job.
 They should supply a resume and transcripts if requested.
 They are expected to arrive to the work site on time based on a predetermined schedule and to perform to the best of their ability.
 Whether the internship is paid or not, the students are expected to display the upmost professionalism and to communicate to the employer if they feel the internship goals are not being met for any reason.
 Students must establish specific goals for their internship at the beginning of the term and will report on their ability to meet those goals by the end of the term.